alexksikes/elasticsearch-vectorize/TUTORIAL.md

 model = train_model(train_data, train_target)
 ```

-We are now ready to evaluate the model on the test set and compare our results with the ones given in the [sentiment140 paper](http://cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf).
+We are now ready to evaluate the model on the test set and compare our results with the ones given in the [sentiment140 paper][paper].

 ## Evaluating the Model

-The last steps of the Python tutorial consists of evaluating the model and report on its accuracy.
+The last steps of the Python tutorial consists of evaluating the model and to report on its accuracy.

 ```python
 # 5.a) evaluate the model on the test set